iamoracle/python-easy-rsa/README.md

 ```

-## Encrypt with a custom key from a custom
+## Encrypt with a custom key from a custom file

 ```python
 # one time encryption